jnguyen1192/SIA/README.md

-    Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Prototype the voice of the thinking using last meeting Mic as an input
+    Specify if a voice of the thinking will exist Etablish the show of the voice (text or audio) Prototype the voice of the thinking using last meeting If it works correctly validate or try the other way Mic as an input
     Separate sounds listen
     Focus on user voice